 DAR PRO Solutions offers used cooking oil collection (UCO) and grease trap services to restaurants, supermarkets and others in the hospitality industry.
-These FAQs focus on used cooking oil in a general sense - how is used cooking oil used, how to dispose of used cooking oil safely, what to do with your home cooking oil, and recycling your Thanksgiving turkey grease.
-For more information on our UCO services and how we collect used cooking oil from our customers, see our Restaurant FAQs.
+These FAQs focus on used cooking oil in a general sense - how is used cooking oil utilized, how to dispose of used cooking oil safely, what to do with your home cooking oil, and recycling your Thanksgiving turkey grease.

 How do I select a used cooking oil service provider?

 In today's culture of social responsibility, it pays to make sure the company picking up your oil is a worthy partner with the resources to do its job well, to be there for the long-term, to invest in your success, and use your cooking oil in a sustainable manner.
 A few questions to ask a potential partner are:

 - How will you make life easier for my store and my employees?